skip to Main Content

 Dormancy

-The research conducted within this theme aims to gain insight into the progression of dormancy under mild winter conditions and the impact of insufficient winter chill on fruit production.
-Dormancy release is also studied to potentially identify new and safer rest-breaking chemicals.
+Research on this theme is aimed at understanding the progression of dormancy under mild winter conditions and the impact of insufficient winter chill on fruit production.
+We also study dormancy release to potentially identify new, safer rest-breaking chemicals.
 Furthermore, it is becoming increasingly evident that the induction of dormancy under mild, local conditions requires further study.
-To this end, we are utilising the Pro-Hort ecophysiology platform.
-It consists of 10 genotypes each of apple, plum, pear and cherry varying in chill (and heat) requirements planted at three climatically contrasting sites.
+To this end, we are utilising the Pro-Hort ecophysiology platform consisting of 10 genotypes each of apple, plum and pear varying in chill (and heat) requirement planted at three climatically contrasting sites.
 The platform allows the researchers to tease apart the effect of chill and heat requirements on the adaptability of cultivars to local conditions.
-Additionally, it will enable us to correlate the output of the various chill models with vegetative bud break and flowering data to identify the most suitable model for South African conditions.
+It will also enable us to correlate the output of the various chill models with vegetative bud break and flowering data to identify the most suitable model for South African conditions.

 EXPERTISE: Dormancy Workgroup